Umaru Musa Yar'adua University: Faculty of Education

-The Faculty is made of Departments of Education and that of Library and Information Science.
+The faculty is made of Departments of Education and that of Library and Information Science.

-The Department offers education courses for undergraduate students in addition to the courses they receive from their second departments such as Arabic, Biology, Chemistry, Economics, English Language, Geography, Hausa, History, Islamic Studies, Mathematics, and Physics.
-The Department also offers post graduate courses in Curriculum, Educational Administration, Sociology of Education, Psychology of Education and Philosophy of Education for Masters and PhD students.
+The department offers education courses for undergraduate students in addition to the courses they receive from their second departments such as Arabic, Biology, Chemistry, Economics, English Language, Geography, Hausa, History, Islamic Studies, Mathematics, and Physics.
+The department also offers postgraduate courses in Curriculum, Educational Administration, Sociology of Education, Psychology of Education and Philosophy of Education for Masters and PhD students.

-Since its inception, the Department of Education employed old timers in education drawn from colleges of education, polytechnics, and teachers with first and second degree working in secondary schools.
+Since its inception, the Department of Education employed teachers drawn from colleges of education, polytechnics, and teachers with first and second degree working in secondary schools.

-Among its Heads of Department are Ma'aruf Nuhu Batagarawa, Mani Ahmad, Sunusi Mamman, C. C. Okam, Yahaya Aliyu Sa'idu Kankara, Talatu Ibrahim Umar.
+Among its heads of department are Ma'aruf Nuhu Batagarawa, Mani Ahmad, Sunusi Mamman, C. C. Okam, Yahaya Aliyu Sa'idu Kankara, ad Talatu Ibrahim Umar.

 Courses offered

-Below are the list of courses offered by the university according to their respective faculties;
+Below are the courses offered by the university according to their respective faculties;